 - Broccoli Cheddar Soup: A reliable vegetarian option, but obviously not vegan thanks to the cheese and cream base.

 - Chips: Frito-Lay and Miss Vickie’s bags.
-Most flavors are vegetarian; check the bag for cheese powder or natural flavors if you are strictly vegan.
+Most chips flavors are vegetarian, so check the bag for cheese powder or natural flavors if you are strictly vegan.

-- Cookies and brownie: The dark chocolate chunk cookie, peanut butter cookie, and fudge brownie are all vegetarian.
-None are vegan because of the butter, dairy, and eggs.
+- Desserts: The dark chocolate chunk cookie, peanut butter cookie, and fudge brownie are all vegetarian.
+None of these desserts are vegan, because of the butter, dairy, and eggs.

 What’s Vegan at Togo’s?

 Vegan options at Togo’s exist, but you have to build them.
 The Greek Veggie without feta and the Cali Veggie without provolone or mayo are the two most reliable vegan sandwiches.
-Pair either one with a custom Farmer’s Market Salad (no feta, no croutons, Italian Vinaigrette) for a full meal.
+Pair either one with a custom Farmer’s Market Salad (no feta, no croutons, Italian Vinaigrette) for a full meal of greens, tomatoes, carrots, and red onions.

 - Vegan-friendly breads: Classic White, Sourdough, and the Pretzel Roll are dairy-free.
 Whole wheat and parmesan breads contain dairy, so avoid those.